 Well, I believe, these are the most important tips for your preparation.
 If you have any other questions, please feel free to get in touch with me.

 P.S.
 One last advice: Don’t plan too much – be spontaneous and adventurous instead and take things as they come.
-Your experience in Thailand – and anywhere in the World – will be so much better.
+Your experience in Thailand – and anywhere in the world – will be so much better.
+Nevertheless, here’s a sample itinerary for your Thailand trip.
+Also have a look at these must-see places across Thailand.